-The Governor exercises executive authority on behalf of Her Majesty The Queen and is supported in this by an Island Council.
+The Governor exercises executive authority on behalf of His Majesty The King and is supported in this by an Island Council.
 The Island Council is advisory, sits for a three year term and may consist of five or seven members.
 Its powers are set out in the Constitution and in the Island Government (Ascension) Ordinance 2008.

 The Governor can only make laws after consulting the Island Council.
 Local laws are made under the authority of the Constitution of St Helena, Ascension and Tristan da Cunha and can be found on the website of the St Helena Government Attorney General.